"

 Why Post-Interview Follow-Up Matters

-These qualities clearly set you apart and reinforce the positive impression you made during the interview.
+These qualities set you apart and reinforce the positive impression you made during the interview.

 Step 1: Send Your Follow-Up Promptly